-Daniel politely avoided noticing how much her hands shook as he accepted the offerings.
+Daniel politely ignored how much her hands shook as he accepted the offerings.

 Kayla laughed a little, but he could tell it hadn’t been done much to decrease the fear in the room.
-He lay there on the bed and watched as his friend paced, glancing worriedly out the window every few seconds.
+He lay still and watched as his friend paced, glancing worriedly out the window every few seconds.
 Daniel’s stomach twisted from something other than the flu virus.
 I hate this.
 I can’t do anything.